 The broadband connection provided under the universal service obligation is different to other commercial connections because of its speed.
-The download speed of the connection must be at least 2 Mbps.
-Some variation is allowed but the average minimum speed must be
+The download speed of the connection must be at least 5 Mbps.
+However, it is sufficient that the speed meets the following requirements:

 Operators do not have to provide any faster connections under the universal service obligation and they are provided on a commercial basis only.
 Traficom cannot oblige operators to provide a faster connection.

 The user must be able to access internet at least in one spot at home or place of business.
 To achieve this, you may have to improve your mobile broadband reception by connecting an extra antenna installed on the roof to the mobile router or USB modem.

 Having problems with your broadband connection?
 Find out how to solve problems with broadband connections .